webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 * Put every page into a category except for the main page.
 Review the [[Special:UncategorizedPages|Uncategorized Pages]] to see where this is needed.

-* Fix [http://docs.webplatform.org/w/index.php?title=Special:LonelyPages&limit=500&offset=0 Lonely Pages].
+* Fix [http://docs.webplatform.org/w/index.php?title=Special:LonelyPages&limit=500&offset=0 lonely pages].
 These are typically the pages that need the most work at this time.

 * Move capitalized page paths that aren't following the style guide.
 Check [[:Category:CSS]] for this.